-- 1. Emergency Locator Transmitters (ELTs) are designed for aviation use; - 2.
+- 1. Emergency Locator Transmitters (ELTs), including ELTs for distress tracking (ELT(DT)s), are designed for aviation use; - 2.
 Emergency Position-Indicating Radio Beacons (EPIRBs) are designed for maritime use; - 3.
 Personal Locator Beacons (PLBs) are intended for use by an individual person (i.e., not necessarily linked to an aircraft or a ship); and - 4.
 Ship Security Alerting System (SSAS) beacons are designed for security situations for SOLAS vessels.
 Unlike the other types of beacons that have alert messages sent to a SAR Service, all SSAS alerts are sent to the Competent Authority for the country of registration of the SSAS beacon.